Tochemey/goakt/readme.md

 #### Note

-When running the actor system in a cluster only once instance of a given scheduled message will be running across the entire cluster.
+When running the actor system in a cluster only one instance of a given scheduled message will be running across the entire cluster.

 ### Stashing